Just look at your business – do you think it could deter an intruder?

 Big Brother is always watching, apparently.
 It doesn’t matter if you’re on the toilet, playing hide and seek or loitering in a shadowy corner with your eyes closed, Big Brother is always on the lookout.

 Well, not quite.
 But CCTV cameras have become advanced enough to train an effective eye on your premises.
-With a sophisticated set of security cameras, you can even observe your business from a mobile phone or any computer with an internet connection.
+With a sophisticated set of security cameras or Verisure monitored alarm systems, you can even observe your business from a mobile phone or any computer with an internet connection.

 Stay alarmed to the teeth.